Skip to main content

 High-dose vitamin D3 alone does not usually cause kidney stones, but combining high-dose D3 with high-dose calcium supplements can raise urinary calcium and stone risk.
 People with a personal or family history of stones need careful labs (24-hour urine calcium, serum calcium) before going above 5,000 IU per day.
 K2 helps direct calcium away from soft tissue but is not a guarantee against stones.

-The main test is 25-hydroxyvitamin D (25-OH vitamin D), which measures your body's stored form.
+The main test is 25-hydroxyvitamin D (25-OH vitamin D), which measures your bodys stored form.
 We also check serum calcium, PTH (parathyroid hormone), and sometimes 24-hour urine calcium when running higher doses.
-These four numbers together tell a complete story.
+These 4 numbers together tell a complete story.

-Vitamin D3 supports immune cell function, and meta-analyses suggest a small reduction in respiratory infections, especially in people who were deficient at baseline.
+Vitamin D3 supports immune cell function, and meta-analyses suggest a small reduction in respiratory infections, particularly in people who were deficient at baseline.
 Daily dosing seems to work better than large monthly bolus doses.
-It is not a magic shield, but maintaining an optimized level is one of the simplest and cheapest immune supports we have.
+It is not a magic shield, but maintaining an optimized level is one of the simplest and cheapest immune supports available.

 Between June and August, around 15 to 20 minutes of midday sun on bare arms and legs (without sunscreen on those areas) several times per week can produce meaningful vitamin D in lighter-skinned adults.
 People with darker skin tones need significantly more time.
 Between October and April in Philly, sun exposure produces almost no vitamin D no matter how long you stay outside.